-The Court of Appeal has found that a Solicitor’s Conditional fee agreement success fee can be included within the value awarded under a ‘1975 Act’ claim by a court, in a radical new reading of the Legal Aid, Sentencing and Punishment of Offenders Act 2012.
+The Court of Appeal has found that a Solicitor’s Conditional fee agreement success fee can be included within the value awarded under a ‘1975 Act’ claim by a court, in a radical new reading of the Sentencing and Punishment of Offenders Act 2012.

 What is a “No-win, No-fee” or Conditional Fee Agreement?

 Conditional fee agreements (CFAs) are widely used in litigation and are commonly referred to as “no-win, no-fee” agreements.
 CFAs were introduced to ensure potential claimants who would otherwise be unable to afford to take a matter to court, which would violate a fundamental principle of English law, giving everyone access to justice, can do so without the risk of being charged solicitors fees if their claim is not successful.